saltlab/Pangor/README.md

 ## Static Change Analysis ##

-The static change analysis component also has two parts.
+The static change analysis component provides a framework for building static analysis 'checkers' that investigate changes between two versions of source code.
+For our study we look for instances of bug repairs, but there are many other uses for the framework.
+The static change analysis component has two main programs.
 The first builds a data set of bug pattern instance alerts.
 The second filters out duplicates from the data set and computes metrics (i.e., counts each type of alert).

 ### Analysis ###